ChaeGordonLP/variability-interpolation/README.md

 # variability-interpolation
 Interpolating the 1-minute variability of 10-30 minute generation data.
+Mulitple versions are foreseen.